jacobmellin/goel/README.md

 - Goel lets you define your life goals and will remind you of them regularly at specified intervals.
 - It will regularly ask you what your barriers and achievements you had since the last reminder, so as to give you a sense of what is holding you back and what is facilitating your progress.

-Since possibly any tool can be used wrongly: Please do your own research on productivity and motivation and consult a mental health professional first if you're struggling with mental health issues and think that Goel can help you!
+⚠️ Since possibly any tool can be used wrongly: Please do your own research on productivity and motivation and perhaps consult a mental health professional that you trust first if you're struggling with mental health issues and are thinking about using Goel!

+⚠️ If Goel makes you feel guilty about not achieving your goals, you should probably not use it, since a big part of self-actualization consists in accepting who we are, not trying to achieve something with much pressure (talking from experience).
+Working through your feelings with self-compassion is probably much healthier in the long run.

 ## Installation